-Correggio and Mantegna’s lineage is not surprising if we consider that Correggio decorated the Cappella Funeraria (funerary Chapel) of his master, thus becoming his spiritual heir.
-But if we look closer when we are in the Chamber of the Abbess, we can discover other influences, by artists working at the same time as Correggio.
+Correggio and Mantegna’s lineage is not surprising, considering that Correggio decorated the Cappella Funeraria (funerary Chapel) of his master, thus becoming his spiritual heir.
+But if the viewers look closer when they are in the Chamber of the Abbess, they can discover other influences, by artists working at the same time as Correggio.

 The representation of fake sculptures in the lunettes, painted in perfect trompe-l’œil that makes them three-dimensional and realistic, could find a precursor in the false reliefs that decorate the Sala della Galatea (Galatea’s room) at the Villa Farnesina of Agostino Chigi in Rome.
 In this architechture, Baldassarre Peruzzi, Sebastiano del Piombo and Raffaello Sanzio worked around 1512.

 Art in the age of mechanical reproduction

 The most curious aspect of this oeuvre, however, is that it is impossible to capture in a photograph.
 This is a remarkable failure, in our era of Walter Benjamin’s technical reproducibility of art.

 No reproduction can replace live vision, an experience more complete and satisfying because it implies our presence in front, or like in this case inside the oeuvre.
 This Chamber is proof of that truth.
 If the viewers are not there, free to move, get closer, look up, turn around, and focus on the many details, they will never understand its beauty as a whole.

 Any photographic reproduction shows only part of that beauty: a visual synecdoche unsuccessfully aspiring to grasp the whole masterpiece.